Rædwald of East Anglia: Early reign and baptism

-Events that occurred during the early years of Rædwald's reign include the arrival of Augustine of Canterbury and his mission from Rome in 597, the conversions of Æthelberht of Kent and Saeberht of Essex, and the establishment of new bishoprics in their kingdoms.
-Bede, when relating the conversion of Rædwald's son Eorpwald in his Historia ecclesiastica gentis Anglorum, mentioned that Rædwald received the Christian sacraments in Kent.
-This happened in perhaps 604 or later, presumably at the invitation of Æthelberht, who may have been his baptismal sponsor.
-The date of his conversion is unknown, but it would have occurred after the arrival of the Gregorian mission in 597.
-Since it is claimed that Augustine, who died in about 605, dedicated a church near Ely, it may have followed Saebert's conversion fairly swiftly.
+In 597 in the early years of Rædwald's reign Augustine of Canterbury arrived on mission from Rome, leading to the conversion of the bretwalda Æthelberht of Kent as well as Saeberht of Essex, and the establishment of new bishoprics in their kingdoms.

+Bede states that Rædwald also converted to Christianity, presumably at the invitation of Æthelberht who may have been his baptismal sponsor.
+The date of his conversion is unknown, but it is likely to have been around 604 or later.
+Since it is claimed that Augustine, who died in about 605, dedicated a church near Ely, it may have swiftly followed Saebert's conversion in 604.
 Rædwald's marriage to a member of the royal dynasty of Essex helped form a diplomatic alliance between the neighbouring kingdoms of East Anglia and Essex.
 His conversion in Kent would have affiliated him with Æthelberht, bringing him directly into the sphere of Kent.

+Bede describes Rædwald's relationship with Æthelberht in an ambiguous passage which implies that Rædwald retained ducatus, or military command of his people, while Æthelberht held imperium.
+This implies that being a bretwalda usually included holding the military command of other kingdoms and also that it was more than that, since Æthelberht is bretwalda despite Rædwald's control of his own troops.
+Rædwald did not fully abandon his pagan beliefs which together with the fact that he retained military independence, implies that Æthelberht's overlordship of East Anglia was much weaker than his influence with the East Saxons.
+An alternative interpretation, however, is that the passage in Bede should be translated as "Rædwald, king of the East Angles, who while Æthelberht lived, even conceded to him the military leadership of his people"; if this is Bede's intent, then East Anglia firmly was under Æthelberht's overlordship.

 In East Anglia, Rædwald's conversion was not universally accepted by his household or his own queen.
 According to the historian Steven Plunkett, she and her pagan teachers persuaded him to default in part from his commitment to the Christian faith.
 As a result, he kept in the temple two altars, one dedicated to pagan gods and the other to Christ.
 Bede, writing decades later, described how Ealdwulf of East Anglia, a grandson of Rædwald's brother Eni, recalled seeing the temple when he was a boy.
 It may have been located at Rendlesham, emerging focus of the regio of the Wuffing dynasty, according to Plunkett.
 Barbara Yorke argues that Rædwald was not willing to fully embrace Christianity because conversion via Æthelberht would have been acknowledgment of an inferior status to the Kentish king.
 Rædwald's lack of commitment towards Christianity earned him the enmity of Bede, who regarded him as a renouncer of the faith.